Sonora Pass is open.

-Find answers at Current Conditions
+Check Current Conditions

-Opening day is
+Opening day was

 Find the best fishing locations: Fishing

-Campgrounds are beginning to open.
-For a list of open campgrounds, see Current Conditions
+For a list of campgrounds, see

 Pinecrest Lake is open.
 Enjoy the shoreline, picnic areas, trails, fishing, and boating.
 Pinecrest Lake